riryrizkiyah/Labor-Classification/README.md

 The questionnaire can be accessed at: https://sirusa.bps.go.id/sirusa/index.php/kuesioner/2620

 ## Objective Statement
-- Get insight about labour force in North Mollucas
+- Get insight about labour force in Northen Maluku Province
-- Get insight about unemployment in North Mollucas
+- Get insight about unemployment in Northen Maluku Province
-- Get insight aboun non-labour force in North Mollucas
+- Get insight aboun non-labour force inNorthen Maluku Province

 ## Challenges
 - Large size of data, and too many variables (hundreds of columns)